rjcalow/roji.py/README.md

 This will create a html site in */docs*.
 Changes can be made in the template.html and roji.py itself.

 ## Things to do 🍃
+- generate a sitemap or directory
+- add a search?
-- add anchor points
+- add anchor points for headers
 - allow for images on root index
 - better js for switching css
 - rewrite paths
 - be more creative
 - have more fun 🙌